Where Some Ideas Are Stranger Than Others...

 Returning to Frankenstein after a long absence, I discovered somewhat to my surprise that it is not so easy to go into a bookstore and buy a paper copy of the 1831 edition today.
 The 1818 edition rules over just about all, often with an apparatus including at minimum a historical introduction, brief time line of Wollstonecraft Shelley's life, and perhaps some directions on "how to read it," even in a mid-range priced penguin edition.
 The very cheapest tend to stick to lurid covers and reproducing the text – the 1818 text.
 Never fear, since the text is out of copyright it is usually possible to turn to at minimum project gutenberg, where both editions are available.
 There are many others, including nowadays many online and offline annotated editions.
 To see an online edition annotated by Wollstonecraft Shelley herself, there is the morgan library and museum's scanned and transcribed project.
 One of the most recent annotated editions was co-published as an online and hard copy edition, Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds as part of the gamut of projects completed for the bicentennial of the novel.
 Despite the visually gorgeous presentation and the series of essays intended to shoehorn Frankenstein into a sort of ethical and atheist bible for scientists, it strikes me as laboured and flat.
 The annotations come across as attempts to instruct a student who is incapable of drawing connections to ethics or scientific practice without being laboriously led by the nose to crass examples from the careers of recent famous male scientists.
 I also must agree with Jill Lepore that it "...is a way to make use of the novel, but it involves stripping out nearly all the sex and birth, everything female..."

 As I read over reviews and reflections on Frankenstein both online and off to see if really there was any sense in writing yet another essay about it after all, more surprises were in store.
 For example, Lepore's exploration of the ways in which Wollstonecraft Shelley integrated reflections on slavery, its abolition, and the recent Haitian revolution.
 Or the puzzled excerpt of Francine Prose's introduction to the restless books edition of Frankenstein, which wonders why this actually very complex book is taught so often.
 I can vouch for it being on the syllabus in both high school and university, although it is probably taught more often in university.
 Arguably Prose answers the question as she goes on to talk about the intensity of the emotions depicted, and the power of the questions Wollstonecraft Shelley raises in the book that can't be answered once and for all.
 Her discussion of the novel's notorious and clever plot hole is brilliant.
 At least within the confines of this excerpt, I don't think that Prose does explain why Frankenstein is taught so often, although certainly she gives many contributing reasons.
 In any case, I mention these essays in particular because they are unique in their approaches to the novel, and available online, therefore especially easy to access for anyone reading this one.
 Otherwise most writers seem set on returning to the same few themes, although they have finally let go of the ridiculous "did she actually write it?" one.
 Instead most essays fixate on the origins of the novel, which allows the essayists to write more about Wollstonecraft Shelley's father, her husband, and retellings of the presumed sexual bedlam she lived in.
-The odd nod to the evidence that plenty of the "scandal" was exaggerated by those using the stories to sell periodicals can be hard to catch.
+The odd nod to the extensive evidence that plenty of the "scandal" was exaggerated by those using the stories to sell periodicals can be hard to catch.

 Unfortunately some of the most frustrating material to read derives from many of the people who want very badly to take Frankenstein as the first or at least a first science fiction novel.
 This was certainly not what Brian Aldiss had in mind when he originally suggested the idea.
 Alas that literary genres are at least ninety percent marketing, and therefore have no static definitions, as blogger Sean O'Hara commented in may of 2018.
 To illustrate the point briefly here, my desk copy of the OED informs me that science fiction is "fiction based on imagined future scientific or technological advances and major social or environmental change, frequently portraying space or time travel and life on other planets."
 I think we can all agree that this definition does not fit Frankenstein very well.
 There are other options though.
 Seo-Young Chu proposes a more nuanced definition intended to allow for recognition of science fiction avant la lettre, so to speak.
 She argues, as I explored in detail in an earlier essay, that all writing is "science fictional" in the sense that no art can simply represent anything or idea as it is.
 In defining science fiction she says, "...I conceptualize science fiction as a mimetic discourse whose objects of representation are nonimaginary yet cognitively estranging."
 So in her view, we write science fiction when we strive to describe something that we don't fully understand.
 This is a wonderful description to think with, because it helps us leave off the distracting and pointless arguments about whether the story we are looking at is "techy" or "sciency" enough.
 It doesn't matter whether the macguffin is defined well enough for us to say, "There!
 A spaceship!" or "Look, it's galvinism!" so long as it is developed well enough for the story the author is telling us.